-- Slow servers: App A was affected by a slow server.
-The average delay associated with a problematic server was 1,848 ms. These servers could be lagging for any number of reasons, but this would be an important area to dig into.
-By clicking on the message block for the impacted host, we were able to see what resources were being served to the app and validating that the physical location of the destination IP was where we expected it to be.
+- Slow servers: Servers can be lagging for any number of reasons, but this is an important area to dig into.
+By clicking on the message block for an impacted host on the HeadSpin platform, we can see what resources are being served to an app and validating that the physical location of the destination IP is where we expect it to be.

-- Slow TLS: App A was plagued by lagging TLS response times.
-We saw an average wait of 439 ms to complete handshakes with hosts.
-The network hop between distributed devices and destination IP addresses appears to have been the cause of these delays.
-In one instance, we found that a third-party SDK for an application performance management tool that the vendor was using was actually a contributor to the slow TLS.
+- Slow TLS: Some apps are plagued by lagging TLS response times and wait to complete handshakes with hosts.
+The network hop between distributed devices and destination IP addresses are sometimes the cause of these delays.
+A third-party SDK for an application performance management tool that a vendor uses can contribute to slow TLS.

-- HTTP Redirects: The app displayed issues with HTTP redirects.
-These issues can be very costly from a performance standpoint, requiring additional DNS, TCP, TLS, and request-response round trips.
-We have observed some redirects and the figure below shows a couple of 301 errors.
+- HTTP Redirects: These issues can be very costly from a performance standpoint, requiring additional DNS, TCP, TLS, and request-response round trips.

-- HTTP Errors: We observed HTTP responses that are client errors (401s) for certain requests, which had a negative impact on the end user experience.
+- HTTP Errors: HTTP responses that are client errors (401s) for certain requests can have a negative impact on the end user experience.

 - Duplicate messages: In most cases, an app wouldn’t need to download the same resource multiple times.
-For a specific host in app A, we saw multiple instances in which the app received identical copies of resources.
-The average performance hit of these duplicate messages was 547 ms. One potential fix for this issue could be caching HTTP requests so duplicates never reach the server.
+Often times, hosts in apps receive identical copies of resources.
+One potential fix for this issue could be caching HTTP requests so duplicates never reach the server.

-- Connection reuse: In several cases, the app created new TCP sessions rather than using existing ones, which introduced an average delay of 1,406 ms. By changing timeout settings, it appears the team could avoid having connections dropped prematurely, which could mitigate the performance hit.
+- Connection reuse: Some apps create new TCP sessions rather than use existing ones, which can introduce delays.
+By changing timeout settings, teams can avoid having connections dropped prematurely, which could mitigate any performance hits.

-- Low Page Content: On average, for 4,000 ms, the application displayed a virtually blank screen.
-This is a clear user experience issue.
-To address, the team would need to correlate among a number of root causes, including long network requests, network saturation, usage levels, and so on.
+- Low Page Content: When apps display a virtually blank screen, this is a clear user experience issue.
+To address this, teams should correlate among a number of root causes, including long network requests, network saturation, usage levels, and so on.

 Whether you’re in banking, retail, or any other segment, the performance of your mobile apps matters.
 When you’re in a segment that’s as competitive and prone to churn as the food delivery space, it’s especially critical to ensure an optimal experience every time.
 That’s why having a tool that can give you visibility into the end users’ experience, and deliver insights into exactly where performance hits are occurring is so critical.

-Request a demo to learn more about how HeadSpin can deliver the insights you need to improve your customer’s digital experience.
+Start a Free Trial to see how HeadSpin can deliver the insights you need to improve your customer’s digital experience.